christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <img src="https://github.com/user-attachments/assets/0492e03e-66de-49f3-af70-45918d8efc93"/>
 <img src="https://github.com/user-attachments/assets/64a36cf9-5bc7-4212-ba60-08f08eb4a12a"/>
 <img src="https://github.com/user-attachments/assets/f680eed9-8fe9-4636-9bd2-736f4a10424c"/>
-    <small style="font-size: 8px;">The attention patterns of the heads.
+    <small style="font-size: 8px;">Attention patterns of the heads.
 We can see where each token attends by the maximum value of where its attending, tokens weighted by how much information is being copied, and how much every token effects every other token.</a></small>
 </p>

 <br>

-We can start to connect some dots between our earlier observations on semantics and pragmatics, and how they might show up in the model's attention patterns.
+We can start to connect the dots between earlier observations on semantics and pragmatics, and how they might show up in the model's attention patterns.
 We see that the model’s attention focuses on specific instances of the `basket`, especially when `John` is the only one interacting with it.
 This hints at the model potentially locking onto a key relation—between the subject `John`, the object `basket`, and the location—tied to those specific interaction moments.

 This attention pattern suggests the model is encoding subject-object-location agreement and becoming more prominent in cases where the interaction is clear and exclusive to John.